 - six (6) delegates and six (6) alternates are appointed by the Allen County Board of Commission to serve the County at large;

-- one (1) delegate and one (1) alternate for each 5,000 persons in a cooperating townships are designated by the Board of Township Trustees of the participating townships.
+- one (1) delegate and one (1) alternate for every 5,000 persons in cooperating townships are designated by the Board of Township Trustees of the participating townships.

-A plethora of committees meet regularly to discuss relevant issues to the community.
-The Commission serves in an advisory capacity to community decision makers who have come to rely on data, analyses, and planning recommendations provided by the Commission.
+A plethora of committees meets regularly to discuss relevant issues with the community.
+The Commission serves in an advisory capacity to community decision-makers who have come to rely on data, analyses, and planning recommendations provided by the Commission.
 The committee structure reflects the scope of the Planning Commission’s responsibilities and commitment to the local community as well as the region.

 - Administrative Affairs Committee (AAC)

 - Community Development Committee (CDC)

 - Executive Committee (EC)

 - Safety Review Team